-Yes In- Process No Bargaining Issues \square \square 1.
-Bargaining team has attended training. \square \square 2.
-Bargaining team roles have been clearly assigned. \square \square 3.
+Yes In- Process No Bargaining Issues $\square$ 1.
+Bargaining team has attended training. $\square$ $\square$ 2.
+Bargaining team roles have been clearly assigned. $\square$ $\square$ $\square$ 3.
 UniServ staff is involved in the bargain and is familiar with the proposals.
-4. as made proposals consistent with the goals of the CBC, and is engaged in isciplined pattern bargaining.
+4. Association is communicating regularly with a coordinated bargaining cluster, has made proposals consistent with the goals of the CBC, and is engaged in disciplined pattern bargaining.
 5. Bargaining blueprint or comparable plan has been completed.
-Yes In- Process No Research Yes No □ 6.
+Yes In- Process No Research Yes No 6.
 Research The school district monthly budget status reports have been examined.
-Yes No □ □ 6.
-7. Yes Process N∘ □ □ The school district monthly budget status reports have been examined.
+Yes Process Yes Process 7.
+The school district monthly budget status reports have been examined.
 Yes Process 7.
 The school district monthly budget status reports have been examined.
 A detailed analysis of the school district budget has been completed.
+A group of comparable districts has been developed.

-Yes In- Process No Assessments of Members Membership has been surveyed (through one-on-ones, focus groups and/or bargaining survey) to determine bargaining issues.
-12. Survey results have been communicated to the membership.
-The bargaining team has done a follow-up survey on the bargaining issues, if needed.
-14. Further issue assessments have been done by worksite.
+Yes In- Process No Assessments of Members Membership has been surveyed (through one-on-ones, focus groups and/or bargaining survey) to determine bargaining issues. $\square$ $\square$ $\square$ 12.
+Survey results have been communicated to the membership.
+The bargaining team has done a follow-up survey on the bargaining issues, if needed. $\square$ $\square$ $\square$ 14.
+Further issue assessments have been done by worksite.
 15. Contact has been made with special interest groups within the Association in an effort to solicit their support.
 16. Members at each worksite have been talked with or surveyed to determine member readiness to participate in various tactics.
 If yes, attach results by worksite.
-Yes In- Process No Organizing 17.
-UniServ staff is involved with the organizing. \square 18.
+Yes In- Process No Organizing $\square$ $\square$ 17.
+UniServ staff is involved with the organizing. $\square$ $\square$ 18.
 An organizing/bargaining support team has been established and is meeting.
 Association has established a bargaining/organizing timeline that applies the necessary negotiations and expression of power to gain a settlement within a reasonable time frame.
 The person or persons making bargaining decisions on behalf of the employer has/have been identified and researched.
-A series of escalating actions has been designed to influence the district's decision-maker(s) to agree to a favorable settlement.
-22. Individuals who can strongly influence the district's decision-maker(s) have been identified.
+21. A series of escalating actions has been designed to influence the district's decision-maker(s) to agree to a favorable settlement.
+Individuals who can strongly influence the district's decision-maker(s) have been identified.
 23. June general membership meeting is scheduled or has taken place.
 24. August general membership meeting is set and has been communicated to the membership.
 25. Contact list for new hires is complete.
 26. New hires have been contacted by the local.
 27. District information is complete from strike manual: superintendent information, school board information, district bargainer information, etc. 28.
 List of other district employee unions and leadership is completed (home phone, cell phone, e-mail, etc.).
 29. School district and work site maps are on file.
 30. Worksite organizers (could be building reps) have been identified and trained.
 31. A member skill and talent list has been compiled.
 32. Membership has participated in some form of organizing activity (sign building, leafleting, phone calling, etc.).
 33. A power analysis of the district and community has been completed.